runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 ```

 * The `antecedent` term must not have free variables that are used as existentials in the `consequent`.
+* The `consequent` term must not have free variables that are not also free in the `antecedent`.
 * The `antecedent` term must be function-like.
 * `antecedent` and `consequent` must have the same sort.